microsoft/FluidFramework/.changeset/ready-seas-ask.md

 - Listenable
 - Off

-These deprecated interfaces are planned for removal in the FF 3.0 release.
+These deprecated interfaces are planned for removal in the Fluid Framework 3.0 release.